Çukurova: Parks and conservation areas

 Akyatan Lagoon is a large wildlife refuge which acts as a stopover for migratory birds voyaging from Africa to Europe.
 The wildlife refuge has a 14700 ha area made up of forests, lagoon, marsh, sandy and reedy lands.
 Akyatan lake is a natural wonder with endemic plants and endangered bird species living in it together with other species of plants and animals.
 250 species of birds are observed during a study in 1990.
 The conservation area is located 30 km south of Adana, near Tuzla.

 Yumurtalık Nature Reserve covers an area of 16,430 hectares within the Seyhan-Ceyhan delta, with its lakes, lagoons and wide collection of plant and animal species.
 The area is an important location for many species of migrating birds, the number gets higher during the winters when the lakes become a shelter when other lakes further north freeze.

 Karatepe-Aslantaş National Park located on the west bank of Ceyhan River in Osmaniye Province.
 The park include the Karatepe Hittite fortress and an open-air museum.

 Tekköz-Kengerlidüz Nature Reserve, located 30 km north of Dörtyol, is known for having an ecosystem different from the Mediterranean.
 The main species of trees around Kengerliduz are beech, oak and fir, and around Tekkoz are hornbeam, ash, beach, black pine and silver birch.
 The main animal species in the area are wild goat, roe deer, bear, hyena, wild cat, wagtail, wolf, jackal and fox.

 Çukurova in popular culture

 Culturally, the life and the hardships faced by the ordinary people of Çukurova was brought to the screen by many Turkish film directors including Yılmaz Güney, especially in his 1970 masterpiece Umut (The hope).
 It is impossible to make a reference to Çukurova without mentioning the internationally acclaimed author who gave the region legendary dimensions, Yaşar Kemal.
+The popular Turkish TV series Bir Zamanlar Çukurova is set in Çukurova, Adana.